 Setting and Non-Poker Amenities

-There is a bingo room in back of the casino that operates 4 days per week.
+The Lakes Region casino is open Wednesday through Sunday and hosts tournaments on Wednesdays, Fridays, and Saturdays.
 The building also holds Bluesology, a pub that serves the poker room and is a self-standing restaurant.
 Bluesology has a blues music decor, and a nice open atmosphere.
 The pub has about 10 beers on tap.
-It’s menu consists mostly of burgers, salads and traditional appetizers (e.g., potato skins, nachos, mozzarella sticks, chicken tenders).
-We did not sample the food.
-Observing the food ordered by others, it appeared to be pretty solid pub fare.
+The menu consists mostly of burgers, salads and traditional appetizers (e.g., potato skins, nachos, mozzarella sticks, chicken tenders).
+The food is pretty solid pub fare.

 Lakes Region Casino Poker Room Comfort

 The large room and high ceilings give the feel of fresh air flow.
-Air conditioning, as with most poker rooms, was working a little too well the day we visited.
-The lighting was very good, not too bright to be glaring, but enough to see your cards well.
-There were two medium sized TVs on one wall and a row of small TVs on another.
-No large screen TVs as some other rooms have.
+Air conditioning, as with most poker rooms, works a little too well in the summer.
+The lighting is very good, not too bright to be glaring, but enough to see your cards.
+There are two medium sized TVs on one wall and a row of small TVs on another.

-The tables were reasonably sized and fitted with new felts.
-Chairs were moderately comfortable, better than those at other New Hampshire rooms like Keene or Seabrook, but not as comfortable as the nicer Las Vegas rooms.
-The chips were clean, but were so worn that it was difficult to tell one denomination from another across the table.
-In fact, you had to be careful to sort your own chips correctly, as some of the edge colors were worn clear off.
+The tables are reasonably sized and fitted with new felts.
+Chairs are moderately comfortable, better than those at some other New Hampshire rooms, but not as comfortable as the Concord Casino down the road.
+The chips are clean, but so worn that it is difficult to tell one denomination from another across the table.
+In fact, you have to be careful to sort your own chips correctly, as some of the edge colors are worn clear off.